Aadhithyadevendran/Module-17/DFS TRAVERSAL.md

-# Exp No: 18
+# Exp No: 21
 # DFS Traversal

-## AIM:
+## AIM :

-To write a Python function BFS to perform Breadth-First Search (BFS) traversal from a given source vertex in a graph.
+To write a Python program to perform Depth First Search (DFS) traversal from a given source vertex using a helper function DFSUtil.

-ALGORITHM:
+## ALGORITHM:

-Step 1 : Represent the graph using an adjacency list.
+Step 1 : Define a graph using an adjacency list (dictionary format).

-Step 2 : Define a function BFS(start, graph) that:
+Step 2 : Create a helper function DFSUtil(v, visited, graph):

+a) Mark the current node as visited.

+b) Print the current node.

+c) Recursively call DFSUtil for all adjacent nodes that are not yet visited.

+Step 3: In the main function:

-a) Initializes a queue and a visited list.
+a) Initialize a visited list to keep track of visited vertices.

-b) Marks the starting vertex as visited and enqueues it.
+b) Get the starting vertex as input from the user.

-c) While the queue is not empty:

-1.Dequeue a vertex, print it.

-2.Enqueue all its adjacent unvisited vertices and mark them as visited.

-Step 3 : Take user input for the source vertex and call the BFS function.
+c) Call DFSUtil with the source vertex and graph.

+Step 4 : Display the order of visited vertices during the DFS traversal.

-# PROGRAM:
+## PROGRAM:

 ```
-# Python3 Program to print BFS traversal
-# from a given source vertex.
-BFS(int s)
-# traverses vertices reachable from s.
 from collections import defaultdict

-# This class represents a directed graph
-# using adjacency list representation
 class Graph:

 	# Constructor